canonical/sphinx-docs-starter-pack/how-to/matter-and-thread-on-ubuntu.md

-# Running Matter applications with Thread networking on Ubuntu
+# How to Matter applications with Thread networking on Ubuntu

 This is a tutorial on setting up and running Matter applications that use Thread for networking on Ubuntu.